acuminous/yup-by-example/README.md

   })
 })
 ```
 As the method name implies, generateValid, will validate the generated test data against the schema and throw an error if it is invalid.
-If you need to generate a partial or invalid document, then fix it after the fact, use `generate` instead.
-You can optionally pass [yup validation options](https://github.com/jquense/yup#mixedvalidatevalue-any-options-object-promiseany-validationerror) as the second parameter, e.g. ```TestDataFactory.generateValid(schema, { context: { a : 1 } });```
+If you need to generate a partial or invalid document, then fix it after the fact, use `TestDataFactory.generate` instead.
+You can optionally pass [yup validation options](https://github.com/jquense/yup?tab=readme-ov-file#schemavalidatevalue-any-options-object-promiseinfertypeschema-validationerror) as the second parameter, e.g. ```TestDataFactory.generateValid(schema, { context: { a : 1 } });```

 ### Configuring examples
 yup-by-example works by adding a new `example` transformer method to yup.
 The example transformer inspects the schema and selects the most appropriate generator with the following precidence